Climbing Fuji FAQ

 How do I make a mountain hut reservation?

 When making your reservation please provide your name, the number of people who will be staying, and whether or not you will require meals.
-On occasion you will be asked what country you are traveling from.
+You will be sometimes asked what country you are coming from.

 You must call and secure accommodation prior to ascent